 How to Calculate Return on Assets (ROA)

-When it comes to investing, it is important to learn how to calculate a financial ratio known as return on assets (ROA).
-As you continue to improve your investing skills and become a more experienced analyst, you'll find that ROA is an important measurement because it gives you an idea about the underlying nature of the business or enterprise you are studying in a way that is different from return on equity (ROE).
-This is especially true for certain sectors and industries, and not always in the way you might think.
+It's useful for investors to learn how to calculate a financial ratio known as return on assets (ROA).
+ROA is an important measurement because it provides an idea of the underlying nature of a business in a way that differs from return on equity (ROE).
+Its value varies by sector and industry.

 Two Methods of Calculation